 When it comes to business and anything related to offshore, freedom is found in following the law 100% of the time.
 You need good advice and professional support, and that is not something you are going to get for a $500 all-in-one deal you bought off the internet.

 7. Transfer Pricing Rules

 Transfer pricing is a complex tax law, even before you involve offshore business entities and banking accounts.
-It encompasses all methods for pricing transactions between and within companies under common control and ownership.
+It encompasses all methods for pricing transactions between and within your company’s initial ownership structure as well as control.

 When you set up an account with Stripe Atlas and then use your Delaware C Corporation to send money to your company in the country of Georgia, for instance, you must be extremely careful with how you send that money.

 You need a quality, certified accountant who fully understands both international business and transfer pricing who can create a set of transfer protocols that you will follow each and every time you trade “within arm’s length” or you can get yourself in a lot of trouble.